 - Mark one of the boxes for each KTT.
-Review pages 24-25 of this Practicum Handbook for elaboration on what each level looks like. - Use the comment box to add concrete and specific comments that demonstrate your accomplishments.
+Review Practicum Handbook appendix for elaboration on what each level looks like. - Use the comment box to add concrete and specific comments that demonstrate your accomplishments.
 These statements should be linked to evidence in the digital folder where possible.
 Evidence consists of documented daily journaling, observations, reflections, lessons taken and evaluated, written feedback from associate teachers and feedback from children.

-- Make notes on the feedback from your professional discussion with PS - Synthesise your learning achievements - Articulate what the next steps towards your development as a teacher will be - Once the completed report is received from the PS, upload to CANVAS
+- Make notes on the feedback from your professional discussion with your PS and AT - Synthesise your learning achievements - Articulate what the next steps towards your development as a teacher will be - Upload completed report (see PS part 4) to CANVAS